AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 4. Finding the distance from the circle center to the corner
 5. Drawing the arc

-<h2><a name='vecstopoints'></a>2 Vectors from 3 Points</h2>
+<h2><a name='vecstopoints'></a>Two Vectors from three Points</h2>
 First we'll need to find the value of the angle that is formed by three points.
-To do so we first need to compute the vectors formed by these three points.
+To do so we first need to turn these 3 points into two vectors.
 For three points A, B and C we can find the vectors BA and BC by using the following function:

 <pre><code>// p1 -> first point
 // p2 -> second point